kadena-community/kadena.js/packages/apps/docs/src/docs/marmalade/what-is-marmalade.md

 To accomplish this, you can create the token using the `marmalade-v2.guard-policy-v1`,`marmalade-v2.non-fungible-policy-v1`, and `marmalade-v2.royalty-policy-v1` policies.

-These policies ensure that you are the only person authorized to mint the token, only one token can be minted, and any time the token is transferred to a new owner, you're paid the  royalty you specify.
+These policies help to ensure that you are the only person authorized to mint the token, only one token can be minted, and any time the token is transferred to a new owner, you're paid the royalty you specify.
 After you mint the token, all future sales respect the policies you've put in place.
 Any new NFT owner can only resell the NFT using the offer, trustless escrow, and royalty enforcement process with a new buyer.